Curstantine/osu_helper_script/README.md

 ## Development

-The project is (hopefully) written in a platform agnostic way, so it should work on any native platform that rust can compile to.
+The project is (hopefully) written in a platform agnostic way, so it should compile on any native platform that rust supports.

-But the main intention is to allow (or simplify) features like automatic updates, which unix based system don't support.
+But the primary intention is to allow (or simplify) features like automatic updates, which unix based system don't support.